LilianaSepulveda/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-find . -name "*.js" -type f -delete deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders find . -mindepth 1 -type d | wc -l  counts the number of directories and sub-directories in the current directory (hidden directories too) ls -1t | head displays the 10 newest files in the current directory
+find . -name "*.js" -type f -delete deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders find . -mindepth 1 -type d | wc -l  counts the number of directories and sub-directories in the current directory (hidden directories too) ls -1t | head displays the 10 newest files in the current directory sort | uniq -u takes a list of words as input and prints only words that appear exactly once